decaf-dev/obsidian-dataloom/README.md

 According to Obsidian developer policies, an Obsidian plugin must explain which network services are used and why.

-Dashboards will make one `GET` request to `https://api.github.com/repos/trey-wallis/obsidian-dataloom/releases/latest` to pull the lastest release for the What's New Modal.
-Besides this, Dashboards does not making any network requests.
-Dashboards does not include client-side telemetry.
+DataLoom will make one `GET` request to `https://api.github.com/repos/trey-wallis/obsidian-dataloom/releases/latest` to pull the lastest release for the What's New Modal.
+Besides this, DataLoom does not making any network requests.
+DataLoom does not include client-side telemetry.

 ## License

-Dashboards is distributed under the [GNU General Public License v3.0](https://github.com/trey-wallis/obsidian-dataloom/blob/master/LICENSE)
+DataLoom is distributed under the [GNU General Public License v3.0](https://github.com/trey-wallis/obsidian-dataloom/blob/master/LICENSE)

 ## Disclaimer